Aavy18/CAC-VeteranAI_Final/README.md

 ![AI Model](https://img.shields.io/badge/Model-Mistral-yellow)

-CAC Veteran AI, or VAI for short, is a submission to the Congressional App Challenge made by Aavyan Anand and Tejas Kashyap
+CAC Veteran AI, or VAI for short, is a submission to the Congressional App Challenge made by Aavyan Anand and Tejas Kashyap This is the final Repository to submit for both Tejas and Aavyan.

 Table of Contents:
 - [Overview](#overview)